Moscow and Los Angeles about their time under hosting duties. Originally from Ancient Greece, the games were revived as a concept in 1896.

 - Inspirationally Disadvantaged: Oscar Pistorius, a double amputee sprinter running in the 2012 Olympics men's 400m was eliminated in the semi-finals.
 He regardless became a headline because of his disability.
 At least...

-- Broken Pedestal: ...until he was accused of killing his girlfriend, and ultimately convicted of culpable homicide (the South African legal term for manslaughter).
+- Broken Pedestal: ...until he was accused of killing his girlfriend, convicted of culpable homicide (the South African legal term for manslaughter), and then saw the conviction upgraded to murder after the government appealednote .
 The episode became a huge black stain on his reputation.

 - International Showdown by Proxy: To the point some consider the Games the closest the Cold War superpowers came from fighting each other.